wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 ## Automatic BOLA protection

 Wallarm can [automatically discover and protect endpoints that are vulnerable to the BOLA attacks](../admin-en/configuration-guides/protecting-against-bola.md#automatic-bola-protection-for-endpoints-discovered-by-api-discovery) among the ones explored by the **API Discovery** module.
-If the option is enabled, protected endpoints are highlighted with the corresponding icon in the API structure, e.g.:
+If the option is enabled, protected endpoints are highlighted with the corresponding icon in the API inventory, e.g.:

 ![!BOLA trigger](../images/about-wallarm-waf/api-discovery/endpoints-protected-against-bola.png)